-- 17) Creating a suitable bus interchange point to replace the bus station. - 18) Providing a designated park for visiting coaches with facilities for their drivers. - 19) Completing the real time passenger transport information at bus stops and improvement at Lewes Prison (Eastbound) and upper High Street (Westbound). - 20) Contributing to studies or other measures aimed at re-opening the railway line to Uckfield.
+- 17) Creating a suitable bus interchange point to replace the bus station. - 18) Providing a designated park for visiting coaches with facilities for their drivers. - 19) Completing the real time passenger transport information at bus stops and improvement at Lewes Prison (Eastbound) and upper High Street (Westbound). - 20) Contributing to studies / other measures that aim to reopen the railway to Uckfield.